Open topic with navigation

 Specifies the namespace that will be used by default when you add new items to the project.

-Specifies the target .NET Framework version for the application.
+Specifies the target .NET Framework, .NET Core, or .NET Standard version for the assembly.
 The .NET Framework versions installed on your system determine which versions are available for this setting.
 By default, this is set to the version selected when the project was created.

 Specifies application type: Windows Application, Console Application, or Class Library.
 The default depends on the project type.